shmcfarl/calisti_workshop/03-traffic.md

 Select the "v3" workload and under the "OVERVIEW" tab, you will see an increase in the "INCOMING REQUEST BY SOURCE" metric.

-After a period of time, you will notice that the "MOVIES" v1 and v2 workloads will vanish from the TOPOLOGY view.